Saving a layer file

 You can save a layer and work with it in a previous version of ArcGIS.
 For example, you can save to ArcGIS 9.3.

 When saving a layer to a previous version, keep in mind that older versions of ArcGIS may be unable to access newer data sources in the current release.
-For example, a layer that points to an ArcGIS 10.5.1 geodatabase will not work in earlier versions of ArcGIS.
+For example, a layer that points to an ArcGIS 10.8.2 geodatabase is not compatible with earlier versions of ArcGIS.

 Steps for saving a map layer